 To “bring back the beautiful nature of Japan, and the beautiful heart to appreciate the nature,” Mr. C.W.
-Nicole bought a portion of devastated woodland for himself 35 years ago, and has successfully restored the forest with plentiful biodiversity.
+Nicol bought a portion of devastated woodland for himself 35 years ago, and has successfully restored the forest with plentiful biodiversity.

 Now he is on the next endeavor to “bring back the horses working in the field” to support his forest restoration, as such the lovely buddies arrived here in 2015.
 Their mission is the “horse logging,” in which a horse drags the thinned logs out from the forest.

 In Japan, however, the horses nor the foresters skilled in horse logging are scarcely found.
 Yuki-maru and Chacha-maru are currently on earnest training to become expert.
 Sharing the senses between the horse and the forester is essential in smooth operation in the woods.

 The two buddies are very calm and friendly.
 To let everyone enjoy touching and communicating with the horses, the Trust has prepared the Horse Program… which you can join in the season.